dullhunk/whats-the-story-learning-glory/index.md

 ---
 ## The Story in the Vision

-Alongside the media relations story, there's more stories to  be found in [the organisational vision](https://github.com/dullhunk/cdyf/issues/1008) that the University has.
+Alongside the media relations story, there's more stories to  be found in [the organisational vision](https://github.com/dullhunk/cdyf/issues/1008) of the University.
 These stories are centred on three ambitious top level goals:

 1. **RESEARCH AND DISCOVERY**:  “`The quality of our research will place us among the top 5 UK universities in the Research Excellence Framework`”
 2. **TEACHING AND LEARNING**:  “`We will achieve a top quartile sector position for student satisfaction`”